Recent from DC Books

 Author Keith Henderson

-Keith Henderson has published two previous novels, (The Restoration, DC Books, 1994 and The Beekeeper, DC Books, 1990), a collection of political essays from when he was Quebec columnist for the Financial Post (Staying Canadian, DC Books, 1997), and a prize-winning book of short stories (The Pagan Nuptials of Julia, DC Books, 2006).
+Keith Henderson has published five other novels, (The Restoration, 1994, The Beekeeper, 1990, Acqua Sacra, 2016, Sasquatch and the Green Sash, 2018, and Mont Babel, 2020), a collection of political essays from when he was Quebec columnist for the Financial Post (Staying Canadian, DC Books, 1997), and a prize-winning book of short stories (The Pagan Nuptials of Julia, DC Books, 2006).
 He led a small provincial political party in Quebec during the separatist referendum of 1995 and championed English language rights and the “poison pill” strategy of partitioning Quebec if ever Quebec partitioned Canada, positions covered in full length articles in the Los Angeles and New York Times as well as on CBS 60 Minutes.

 The Roof Walkers, Keith Henderson, 280 pp., 5.5 x 8.5, Novel, April, 2013

 ISBN: 978-1-897190-96-8 (paper) . . . $21.95

 ISBN: 978-1-897190-97-5 Bound*) . . . $36.95

 * This book is “perfect bound” with an add-on hand bound cover, no dust jacket.